Winterberry Beanie – unisex hat

 I designed the Winterberry beanie during our summer heatwave!
 Richard was working away for a week and because it was the school holidays we rented a house and all went with him.
 It was too hot to take our great dane, Hugo, anywhere during the day while he was at work so Jorja and I stayed in the house and sat on the patio reading and crocheting together.

 It was on the hottest day of the year that I started designing a winter beanie.

-As always you can get the pdf pattern for the Winterberry Beanie in any of our shops.
+As always you can get the pdf pattern for the Winterberry Beanie in any of my shops.

 Winterberry Beanie Pattern Specifics